mozilla/readability/README.md

 ## Usage

-To parse a document, you must create a new `Readability` object from a URI object and a document, and then call `parse()`.
+To parse a document, you must create a new `Readability` object from a URI object and a document object, and then call `parse()`.
 Here's an example:

 ```javascript
 var loc = document.location;